suszig/azure-docs.pl-pl/articles/app-service-mobile/app-service-mobile-dotnet-how-to-use-client-library.md

     vault.Remove(vault.Retrieve("Facebook", user.UserId));

-Windows Phone アプリについてする可能性がありますを暗号化 [ProtectedData] クラスを使用してデータをキャッシュおよび分離ストレージに機密情報を保存します。
+For Windows Phone apps, you may encrypt and cache data using the [ProtectedData] class and store sensitive information in isolated storage.

 -->